1. How Message Sending Works

 SQL Script for SQLServer 2005 or higher

-After running the script, the following tables will be created in your database:
+After executing the script, the following tables will be created in your database:

 telebot_send_message

-The message interface table.
-You can insert the messages you want to send into this table.
+The message interface table, where you can insert the messages you want to send.

 telebot_send_message_h

-The table for storing processed historical messages.
-After Telebot processes a message, the processed data will be moved from telebot_send_message to this table for future querying and management.
+Stores processed historical messages.
+After SQLTelebot processes a message, it moves the data from telebot_send_message to this table for future querying and management.

-For Oracle databases, the script will also create the seq_telebot_send_message_id sequence in the database to generate the message_id in telebot_send_message.
+For Oracle databases, the script also creates a sequence named seq_telebot_send_message_id.
+This sequence is used to generate message_id values in telebot_send_message.

-For more details about the interface table, please refer to the Interface Table Format Description.
+For more details about the interface tables, please refer to the Interface Table Field Descriptions.

 In this dialog box:

 Select the database you want to monitor.
-Telebot will periodically read the interface table in this database and process requests for new messages.
+SQLTelebot will periodically read the interface table in this database and process requests for new messages.

 Polling Interval

-Set the interval time for reading the interface table.
-By default, the table is read every 30 seconds.
+Set the interval for reading the interface table.
+By default, SQLTelebot reads the table every 30 seconds.
 The minimum value cannot be less than 5 seconds.

-Click "OK" to save.
-At this point, Telebot will read the interface table at regular intervals (the interval is determined by the "Polling Interval" parameter) and process new message sending requests.
+After configuring the options, click "OK" to save.
+SQLTelebot will then read the interface table at regular intervals (as specified by the "Polling Interval") and process new message sending requests.

 Oracle database: